How do we measure a user's 'influence' is something worth reconsidering going into 2020s.

 Nowadays, there are many forms of influencers, ranging from celebrity-graded to micro-level ones.
 The trend has been obvious — because of the growing marketing demand, the influence market is interested in exploiting the 'influence' of whoever seem to have it, leading to the creation of 'micro' or even 'nano' influencers.

-However, I am going to argue that when it comes to the less popular users, it is rather pointless to quantify their influence based on number of likes or followers (not to mention that a lot of them are fake numbers).
+However, I am going to argue that when it comes to the less popular users, it is rather pointless to quantify their influence based on number of likes or followers (not to mention that a lot of them are zombie accounts).
 It seems fine that businesses and marketers have been paying these micro-influencers based on the number of audience they bring in, but we have to wonder — How effective is such marketing model? i.e. What is the conversion rate?
 Will paying a micro-KOL with 500-1000 followers even convert any sale or customer at all?
 And above all, the influencer industry is going to hit an limit on its potential supply — assuming that micro-influencers have a threshold of 1k followers, and nano-influencers with few hundred followers — will you hire Instagram users with only 100-200 followers in the future then?
 Clearly, exploiting the lower limit of a user's followers and likes isn't the answer to influencer market's future.